 \section{Preventative Strategy}

+We recognize the pivotal role of preventive measures in mitigating harm, underscoring their significance compared to reactive evacuation plans post-crowd surge incidents.

-Our second experiment is motivated by the tragic Astroworld Festival accident in 2021~\cite{astroworld}.
-The festival featured two stages: the main stage for the main performance and a secondary stage with performances by other artists throughout the day.
-During the concert night, after one performance at the secondary stage, the audience began moving towards the already crowded area near the main stage, resulting in a surge and crush near the stage, as depicted in Figure~\ref{fig:astroworldillustration}.
+Our second experiment is spurred by the tragic Astroworld Festival accident in 2021~\cite{astroworld}.
+This festival featured a main stage for the primary performance and a secondary stage hosting performances by other artists throughout the day.
+During the concert night, following a performance at the secondary stage, the audience gravitated towards the already congested area near the main stage, resulting in a surge and crush.
+The repercussions were dire, with multiple fatalities and areas densely packed to the extent of providing only $1.85$ square feet per person~\cite{astroworld}.
+A visual illustration is shown in Figure~\ref{fig:astroworldillustration} in the Appendix.

-Our prevention strategy suggests alleviating congestion during stage performances by employing stage switching at designated time intervals.
-This approach aims to decrease the likelihood of overcrowding and improve crowd management throughout the event.
-To determine the optimal switching points between stages, we propose three metrics; the \textbf{Panic State} and the \textbf{Surge State} per individual, and the \textbf{Crowded State} for each subarea.
-We will explain how to determine these metrics in Section~\ref{section4modeling}.
-We developed a tool using NetLogo, an agent-based programmable modeling environment~\cite{tisue2004netlogo, zia2020agent}, to configure various user-definable attributes, such as position and walking speed.
+To tackle congestion during stage performances, our prevention strategy advocates for stage switching at designated intervals.
+This approach aims to mitigate overcrowding and enhance crowd management throughout the event.
+To determine optimal switching points between stages, we introduce three metrics: the Panic State and Surge State per individual, along with the Crowded State for each subarea.
+Further elaboration on these metrics will be provided in Section~\ref{section4modeling}.

+To achieve these objectives, we have developed a simulation tool using NetLogo, an agent-based modeling environment~\cite{tisue2004netlogo, zia2020agent}, with customizable attributes such as position and walking speed.